dooleyk/fuzzy/README.md

 Did not check 'code intelligence facilities' wizard option.

 Get langinfo error popping up repeatedly in 9.0 when editing a fuzzy (.fzy) file, though color coding and Edit Preferences Language stuff works.
+(This same error also occurs in 8.0 though it is less noticable because it only shows up in the log, and not in popup boxes.)

 [2015-05-22 07:49:08,524] [ERROR] codeintel.langintel: error getting langinfo for 'Fuzzy'
 Traceback (most recent call last):